Published: June 30, 2022

 The EU Blue Card - a residence permit for highly qualified workers

-Since August 1, 2012, employees and university graduates have had the opportunity to acquire an EU Blue Card.
-The aim of the EU Blue Card is to promote and facilitate the permanent immigration of highly qualified workers from outside the EU to Germany.
-The legal basis for who qualifies for a Blue Card is regulated in Section 18g of the Residence Act.
+Since August 1, 2012, employees and university graduates have had the opportunity to acquire a special residence permit, the so-called EU Blue Card.
+The aim of this residence permit is to promote and facilitate the permanent immigration of highly qualified workers from outside the EU to Germany.
+The legal basis for who can live and work in Germany with a Blue Card is regulated in Section 18g of the Residence Act.

 The requirements for obtaining an EU Blue Card

-In order to apply for an EU Blue Card, you must meet the following requirements:
+To obtain an EU Blue Card and be able to work in Germany, you must meet the following requirements:

 YouTube